Requirements

 • Configuration volumes: this volume is used to provide persistent storage to the container from which it will read its configuration files, and optionally - certificates.
 Requirement: Less than 1MB.

 • [Optional] Scratch space: this temporary storage volume is recommended but not required.
 During the analysis of images, Anchore Enterprise downloads and extracts all of the layers required for an image.
 These layers are extracted and analyzed, after which, the layers and extracted data are deleted.
-If a temporary storage is not configured, then the container’s ephemeral storage will be used to store temporary files.
+If a temporary storage is not configured, then the container’s/worker node’s ephemeral storage will be used to store temporary files.
 However, performance is likely be improved by using a dedicated volume.
+Scratch volumes do not need storage redundancy.
+For further information see Scratch

 The Anchore Enterprise UI module interfaces with Anchore API using the external API endpoint.
 The UI requires access to the Anchore database where it creates its own namespace for persistent configuration storage.
 Additionally, a Redis database deployed and managed by Anchore Enterprise through the supported deployment mechanisms is used to store session information.